Perpetuus85/gekko-neural-network-strategy/README.md

 If shouldLoad is true, it will try to load the saved trainer from the file_name.
 The trainer is saved at the file_name parameter after every run.

 If you want to use MACD or RSI to figure out BULL/BEAR, just change enabled to true on one of them and it will use that to figure out the market instead of SMA.
-It turned out that bull/bear didn't matter too much with this so I kept the buy/sell thresholds the same.

 I added a take profit indicator, meaning that if you are long and you hit the percent, it will keep it open until it loses the loss_percent parameter from the max price during the buy after it hits.
 After more testing, the take profit didn't perform well, so I changed the value to 100 so it wouldn't activate.
+It works better when the thresholds are lower (like 0.38 for buy and -1.11 for sell).

 The profit will change for every run, as there are neurons and layers in the neural network and predictions will change.

 I have been backtesting this from 2018-01-01 to 2019-01-01 over the course of development.
-It seems to get a profit around 30-40% with a market change of -73.37%.
+It seems to get a profit around 60% with a market change of -73.37%.

-I have been backtesting this also from 2018-01-01 to 2019-02-27 and it gets close to 60% profit.
+I have been backtesting this also from 2018-01-01 to 2019-02-28 and it can get close to 90% profit.

 I have not tried this live yet.
 Once I get more comfortable with the strategy and backtesting, I will try out live soon.